omelianlevkovych/leetcode/README.md

 Notes:
 ```
+numer(i) - where number is number of the question, and i is the amount of times I did it
 Two pointers is a great technique.
 Usually I find it useful when doing in-place manipulation on arrays/strings.
 ```